Codium-ai/pr-agent/docs/docs/tools/review.md

 <table>
   <tr>
     <td><b>num_code_suggestions</b></td>
     <td>Number of code suggestions provided by the 'review' tool.
-Default is 0, meaning no code suggestions will be provided by the `review` tool.</td>
+Default is 0, meaning no code suggestions will be provided by the `review` tool.
+Note that this is a legacy feature, that will be removed in future releases.
+Use the `improve` tool instead for code suggestions</td>
   </tr>
   <tr>
     <td><b>inline_code_comments</b></td>